Waterway Walks & Explorations

 A rough, illustrated, guide to the former Derby Canal, with Derwent and Little Eaton Branches, and what they look like today.

 By clicking the icon in the top left of the map window, you can select/deselect other options to view or click the icon top right to view full screen.
+Click on the markers to see photographs (some have multiple images) and descriptions of the locations.

 The Flickr photos for this map are also viewable at https://flic.kr/s/aHsmbyqt8S